Steven-Soult-Jr/APIService/README.md

 # APIService

 This is a simple twitter-like service, prototyped with Node.js and an SQLite3 database.
-It should run on any machine with [node.js](https://nodejs.org/en/) installed (tested on windows).
+It should run on any machine with [node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed.
 Both of the following commands should work from inside the unzipped folder (dev uses nodemon):
   ```
   npm run dev